flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/fifth-column.md

 ### FD

-- 1FD-: Flight Director One is active (Captain's Side).
+- 1FD-: Flight Director One is active (Captain's side).
-- -FD2: Flight Director Two is active (FO's Side).
+- -FD2: Flight Director Two is active (FO's side).
 - 1FD2: Both Flight Directors are active.
-- 1FD1: Flight Director Two has failed but both Flight Directors are selected on.
+- 1FD1: Flight Director Two has failed, but both Flight Directors are selected on.
-- 2FD2 : Flight Director One has failed but both flight directors are selected on.
+- 2FD2 : Flight Director One has failed, but both flight directors are selected on.

 ### A/THR